MANET

 Its two main features are:

-1. Exercises based on Artistic Aural Arithmetics and Rhythms
+1. Exercises based on Artistic Aural Arithmetics and Rhythms, from diverse cultures such as Indian, Western and African.

 2. Exercises based on Permutations and Combinations of over 7.2 million possible scales and modes